ICGC-TCGA-PanCancer/pancancer-bag/workflow-update/README.md

 # Overview
 This playbook can be used to remotely update the Seqware workflow.
+The playbook uses a copy of the new workflow that needs to be downloaded locally first instead of getting the new workflow (>12 GB) from S3 each time, as this saves time, bandwidth and money.

 ## Using the playbook